JimmyDqv/serverless-handbook/Workshops/event-driven-ai-translation-slack-bot/03-translate/README.md

 ## Test it

 From the Slack channel that you have created run this command to start a translation: '/translate "Hello!
 How are you?
 This is an automatic translation." sv-SE, fr-FR'
-This should, if everything is correctly setup, create a translation back to the channel.
+This should, if everything is correctly setup, show a message like below.

 ![Image showing the test result](images/test-result.png)